-Teens from the ages 13 to 17 can open a teen checking account as long as a parent co-signs the account.
+Teens from the ages of 13–17 can open a teen checking account as long as a parent co-signs the account.
 This account comes with a Visa debit card, and the parent can set daily limits on withdrawals and spending.
-This account comes with online access and free online statements.
-There is no monthly service charge on the account.
+This account comes with online access, free online statements, and no monthly service charge on the account.

 Additionally, Wells Fargo has savings accounts and other banking products aimed at teens.
 Each state has regulations governing banking products, and this information is available on Wells Fargo's website.

 USAA Teen Checking

 Teens can open either a savings or a checking account at USAA with no minimum balance required.
-Teens can use their ATM cards anywhere in the country, and USAA reimburses other bank's ATM fees.
-There are overdraft protection options.
-Parents sign as joint owners on the account.
+Teens can use their ATM cards anywhere in the country, and USAA reimburses other banks' ATM fees.
+There are overdraft protection options, and parents sign as joint owners on the account.

 Young Americans Bank

 While the Union Bank does not have checking accounts dedicated to kids, they do encourage pre-teens and teens to open savings accounts with their parents.
-Kidz Savings is for children ages 8 to 12.
-The savings account requires $1 to open the account.
-At the age of 13, the account converts to a Teen Savings account for teens from ages 13 to 17.
+Kidz Savings is for children ages 8–12, and the account requires $1 to open.
+At the age of 13, the account converts to a Teen Savings account for teens ages 13–17.

 At the age of 18, the account converts to a regular savings account.
-These savings accounts are joint accounts with the parent, and the ATM card has a preset limit that the parent sets.
+These savings accounts are joint accounts with the parents, and the ATM card has a preset limit that the parents set.
 There is no minimum balance, nor is there a monthly service charge.
 The account is accessible online, and there is no overdraft fee when attached to a parent's savings account.

 In addition to these banks, other banks such as Bank of America and Chase have teen programs.
 Parents should consult their banks about adding a teen to a current account.
 Credit unions and local community mutual banks are also good options for setting up checking accounts for kids.
 By teaching teens to handle money at a young age, they are better equipped to pass into adulthood without financial stress.